 Teaching staff.
 We had meetings with the available staff and conducted a scenario-based interview to measure the knowledge, skills & attitude to organise the blended learning program.

-With the seven faculties, one of the challenges was to really understand what current knowledge of blended learning is and what is the application of the same.
+With the seven faculties, one of the challenges was to understand what current knowledge of blended learning is and the application of the same.
 Rather than doing a survey, the approach was to give a scenario.
-Based on the scenario the faculty have to define what a blended learning lesson plan would look like.
+Faculty have to define what a blended learning lesson plan would look like based on the scenario.

 The example of creating a soup was taken so that the differentiation between what can be done online and what can be done face to face.
 We continued to have a detailed discussion with the faculty on what is the learning outcome of the course and how can we achieve the same.
 We nudged the faculty to think through different types of learning activity to run online and the evaluation process of the defined learning outcomes.